vextorspace/kUnit/Inbox.markdown

 - ~~Invoke setup first~~
 - ~~Invoke teardown afterward~~
 - ~~Invoke teardown even if the test method fails~~
-- run multiple tests without specifying them all in a file
+- ~~run multiple tests without specifying them all in a file~~
   - ~~run a suite of tests~~
   - ~~find all methods in a class with Test annotation and run them~~
     - ~~find all methods in a class with Test annotation~~
-  - find all classes in a dir ending in Test and run all tests in them
+  - ~~find all classes in a dir ending in Test and run all tests in them~~
-    - find all classes in a dir ending in Test
+  - ~~make a runner TestRunner that runs all in a dir or a single test~~
-  - make a runner TestRunner that runs all in a dir or a single test
+  - integrate into gradle and intellij
 - ~~report collected results~~!
 - assertion that throws exception without jvm options
   - ~~assertTrue~~